JunqiLiao/PK-PD-model-for-Heteroresistance/README.md

 Code for "Antimicrobial heteroresistance confers an evolutionary fitness advantage only under specific drug treatment conditions".

-# Get start
+## Description

-We used a pharmacokinetic-pharmacodynamic (PK-PD) model to explore bacterial population dynamics in response to the three antibiotic therapy regimens (Refering to our manuscript) under conditions simulating the treatment of infected patients.
+We used a pharmacokinetic-pharmacodynamic (PK-PD) model to explore bacterial population dynamics in response to the three antibiotic therapy regimens (INC, SAME and sequential treatments) under conditions simulating the treatment of infected patients.
+Please refer to our manuscript for details.

 ## Files